MAS INTERNATIONAL MANAGEMENT

-The Qualifying Examination represents the first of a total of three exams to be passed on the way towards achieving the DBA degree.
 The students are expected to enter the Qualifying Examination after handing in their DBA proposal.

 For the Qualifying Examination, the students have to answer questions about their field of study and DBA proposal.
 The Qualifying Examination is managed by Silpakorn University and its questions chosen by the University’s DBA committee.
 The examinees are expected to return their answers to the committee within 15 days from receiving the questions.

 The Qualifying Examination allows the DBA committee to ascertain that the students are sufficiently qualified for their academic work on the DBA thesis.